As another door closes on some people’s hopes for justice, should we consider putting welfare and reconciliation first?

 One of the most cynical debates around the legacy of the Troubles lies in how we investigate the past.
-Although the details of the negotiations between Sinn Fein and Tony Blair are shady, it’s clear Adams successfully lodged a public interest defence.
+Although the details of the negotiations between Sinn Féin and Tony Blair are shady, it’s clear Adams successfully lodged a public interest defence.

 The letters of comfort story broke after an IRA volunteer who had had one assuring him that the PSNI were not looking for him found himself arrested when he touched down in London (because the Met still were).
 The judge decided against prosecution.